foundations-fall-2016/session2/README.md

 </div>
 ```

-The div and iframne will be visible at the bottom of the page.
+The div and iframe will be visible at the bottom of the page.

 Note that it uses an [iframe](https://www.w3schools.com/tags/tag_iframe.asp).
 An inline frame is used to embed another document within the current HTML document.
+It is most often used in advertising.

 Style the popover div: